richyjackson/richyjackson.github.io/exam/warehouses.md

 ## Warehouse Size
 - Credit useage doubles as you increase warehouse size
 - The default size is XS when created using CREATE WAREHOUSE, XL when using Snowsight UI
+- Warehouses charge per second with a minimum of 60 seconds
+- Cost is multiplied per cluster

 | Size | Credits per Hour | Credits per Second |
 |---|---|---|